benhosmer/time-lapse-viewer/README.md

 ## Configuration Files

-_Time Lapse Views_ reads configurations from a number of locations:
+_Time Lapse Viewer_ reads configurations from a number of locations:

-1. ???
+1. `~/.grails/timeLapse-config.groovy`
-2. ???
-3. ???
+2. An environment variable, `TIMELAPSE_CONFIG`